Keyboard shortcuts

 3.3 Conclusion

-In this section, we have learned how to expose the plugin to JavaScript using NAPI bindings.
-And then we have created a JavaScript wrapper for the plugin.
-Also reuse the @rspack/core package to create a new core package to replace the original @rspack/core package.
+You've learned how to expose the plugin to JavaScript using NAPI bindings, created a JavaScript wrapper for the plugin, and reused the @rspack/core package to create a new core package replacing the original @rspack/core package.

-In the next section, we will learn how to use the plugin in the rspack configuration.
+Next, you'll learn how to use the plugin in Rspack configuration.

 4. JavaScript Integration

-Check out the examples/use-plugin/build.js file in the rspack-binding-template repository.
-We've already created the MyBannerPlugin wrapper in the previous section.
-So we can use it in the rspack configuration.
+Check the examples/use-plugin/build.js file in the rspack-binding-template repository.
+With the MyBannerPlugin wrapper created in the previous section, you can now use it in Rspack configuration.

 const path = require('node:path');